 How It Works & Who It’s For

-With angel funding, you agree to give up a percentage of ownership interest in exchange for funding.
+Angel funding allows you to get access to capital by agreeing to give up a percentage of ownership interest in exchange for funding to potential interested investors.
 Funds are often provided in the form of a convertible note, which is a loan that can then be converted to equity once the company reaches a specified valuation.

-Similar to getting funding from friends and family, your ability to successfully find an angel investor will be dependent on your network of personal and professional connections.
-You’ll also most likely need to follow many of the same steps, such as preparing a business plan and a pitch deck to educate and convince angel investors to fund your product or service.
+Similar to getting funding from friends and family, your ability to successfully find an angel investor will be dependent on your network of personal and professional connections—although it’s possible you may find a suitable investor through an online platform.
+You’ll also most likely need to follow many of the same steps as the other options above, such as preparing a business plan and a pitch deck to educate and convince angel investors to fund your product or service.

-If you don’t have any existing connections in your network willing or able to provide funding as an angel investor, you can consider some popular online platforms to get matched with one.
-Some of these include AngelList, FundersClub, and Gust.
+If you don’t have any existing connections in your network willing or able to provide funding as an angel investor, consider popular online platforms—such as AngelList, FundersClub, and Gust—to get matched with one.

 5. Venture Capital